 #1 Cut Cost But Not Profits

 For small businesses like yours, surviving the pandemic is all about saving your bottom line.
-That means finding ways to reduce regular expenses without cutting into the needs or profits of your business.
+That means finding ways to control and optimize business spend without cutting into the needs or profits of your business.
 Sounds pretty stressful right?
 Well, it really doesn’t have to be!

 With a few simple and painless changes, you can subtract your operating expenses without subtracting from your overall ability to survive the pandemic.
 One of the top recommendations?
 Give up your physical office space and transition your team to remote work.
 Not only will this save money, but it’s also much safer.
 There are also plenty of tools to help with the transition.